 This is a great question.
 We ask all participants to be ready from the start of the pickup time indicated.
 This is because you may well be the first pick up of the day.
 Please be at your assigned location at the start time that you chose when booking the tour.

 Here you should wait for your guide.

 Have your email and phone number listed with us so we can contact you if we run into any trouble finding you.

 View our pick-up locations in Reykjavík.

-Yes, we do.
-Langjökull Ice Cave is a magical experience, the tour has no minimum age and is a wonderful option for the whole family.
-Whale Watching with our partner company Elding, has been a favorite with families traveling with young children, these guys have a great success rate in seeing whales (upwards of 98% in the summer time).
-Another option would be the Landmannalaugar Safari on this tour you get to explore parts of the Icelandic highlands and bathe in natural hot springs (the hot spring part is particularly popular with the kids:)).
+Another option would be the Landmannalaugar Safari on this tour you get to explore parts of the Icelandic highlands and bathe in natural hot springs.
 Most of our jeep tours are also suitable for children over the age of 6 years old.
 If you would like a nice and relaxing experience we would also recommend the Golden Circle & Secret Lagoon tour.

 Your safety is our number one priority!
 Keeping this in mind, Arctic Adventures reserves the right to adjust the itinerary and/or take different routes depending on conditions.
-Please read more information in our cancellation policy.
+Please read more information about our cancellation policy.

 Yes, there is a specially trained and certified guide on each of our tours.
 The only exception to this is for our self-drive tours.